 The Student Involvement Office supports Campus Recreation.
 This area is comprised of three major areas: Intramural Sports, Wellness Initiatives, and Club Sports.
-We also offer a co-op.

 Students have access to golf clubs, disc golf sets, lacrosse sticks, snowshoes, and variety of lawn games, teambuilding activities, and more.